python-lml/lml/docs/source/api_tutorial.rst

 .. literalinclude:: ../../examples/v2/robotchef_api/robotchef_api/__init__.py
   :language: python

-scan_plugins here loads all modules that start with "robotchef_" and as well as the module `robotchef_api.robot_cuisine` in the white_list.
+scan_plugins_regex here loads all modules that start with "robotchef_" and as well as the module `robotchef_api.robot_cuisine` in the white_list.

 This is how you will write the main component as a library.